bblfsh/documentation/using-babelfish/clients.md

 ## Iterators

-The client also allow you to instance an Iterator object and iterate over the tree on several predefined orders:
+The client also allows you to instance an Iterator object and iterate over the tree on several predefined orders:

 * [Pre-Order](https://en.wikipedia.org/wiki/Tree_traversal#Pre-order)
 * [Post-Order](https://en.wikipedia.org/wiki/Tree_traversal#Post-order)